 - If documentation is insufficient to determine eligibility for disability services, we may request additional information.

-The information gathered in this process is used to develop an access plan with you.
-The access plan can be modified throughout your Cornell career as your access needs change.
+The information gathered in this process is used to develop an accommodation plan with you.
+The plan can be modified throughout your Cornell career as your access needs change.

 Students using academic accommodations are responsible for following the SDS procedures for using academic accommodations.

 You have the right to seek answers to questions or concerns about academic modifications, possible discrimination, and campus accessibility.
 We encourage you to initially discuss concerns with your SDS counselor.
 Please also see our complaint resolution procedures for further ways to address concerns.